Intervention/docs/image/v4/modifying-images/inserting.md

 > public Image::insert(mixed $image, int $x = 0, int $y = 0, string|Alignment $alignment = Alignment::TOP_LEFT, float $transparency = 1): ImageInterface

-Inserts a new image on top of the current image.
+Inserts another image on top of the current image.
 The image to be inserted can be specified from any of the [supported image sources](/v4/basics/instantiation#supported-image-sources).
 Optionally you can pass coordinates for an offset to move the image relative to the specified alignment position.
 It is also possible to control the opacity of the insertion using the `transparency` parameter.